jackMilano/jackmilano.github.io/index.md

 permalink: #/about/
 ---

 Hi, I am Giacomo Milano.
-I'm a computer engineer with experience in game programming, game design, computer vision and robotics.

-I'm also interested in Artificial Intelligence and Computational Intelligence.
+I'm a very curious person, appassionate about different things.

+My main areas of interest are game development, robotics, artificial intelligence and the social consequences of technology on humanity.

+Right now I'm working as a programmer for [Brain in the Box][bitbgames], an italian game development indipendent house; I'm focused on multiplayer but I'm contributing on many other things.

 <!-- ### My projects
 -